snowplow/documentation/docs/data-apps/index.md

 1. [Warehouse server hostname](https://docs.databricks.com/en/integrations/compute-details.html)
 2. [The HTTP path to your SQL Warehouse](https://docs.databricks.com/en/integrations/compute-details.html)
 3. Connection catalog (likely `hive_metastore`)
-4. The default connection schema (indicator of where the app should default into but is configurable in most apps once launched)
+4. The default connection schema (indicator of where the app should default into, but is configurable in most apps once launched)
 5. [One of](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html#manage-tokens-for-a-service-principal) (**please send this in a secure format**):
     1. An OAUTH secret and client ID pair (Coming Soon)
     2. A Personal access token